Harder-Narasimhan strata and $p$-adic period domains: Newton strata and Harder-Narasimhan strata on -adic flag varieties

 \section{Newton strata and Harder-Narasimhan strata on $p$-adic flag varieties}

-Let $G$ be a connected reductive group over $\Q_p$ and $\{\mu\}$ be the conjugacy class of cocharacters $\mu: \G_{m,\ov{\Q}_p}\ra G_{\ov{\Q}_p}$.
-Recall the Kottwitz set (cf. \cite{Kot2} section 6, here we use the notation of \cite{CFS} 2.1) We have also (cf. \cite{RV} 2.2) Both $B(G,\mu)$ and $A(G,\mu)$ are finite subsets of $B(G)$, equipped with the induced partial order $\leq$. \\
+We keep our notations and let $(G,\{\mu\})$ be as before.
+Recall the Kottwitz set (cf. \cite{Kot2} section 6, here we use the notation of \cite{CFS} 2.1) We have also the set (cf. \cite{RV} 2.2) Both $B(G,\mu)$ and $A(G,\mu)$ are finite subsets of $B(G)$, equipped with the induced partial order $\leq$.

 In the rest of this section, we will mainly consider the induced conjugacy class $\{\mu^{-1}\}$ instead.
-Let $\Fl(G,\mu^{-1})$ be the flag variety defined over $E=E(G,\{\mu^{-1}\})$ attached to $(G,\{\mu^{-1}\})$, which we consider as an \emph{adic space}.
+Let $\Fl(G,\mu^{-1})$ be the associated flag variety defined over $E=E(G,\{\mu^{-1}\})$, which we consider as an \emph{adic space}.
 We are interested in the geometry of the $p$-adic flag variety $\Fl(G,\mu^{-1})$ from the point of view of $p$-adic Hodge theory.
-After reviewing the Newton stratification introduced in \cite{CS}, we define and study the Harder-Narasimhan strata of the $p$-adic flag variety $\Fl(G,\mu^{-1})$, following the lines in \cite{DOR} chapter VI.
-As mentioned in the introduction, these strata can be studied by the theory of \cite{DOR} Part 3.
-The direct approach here has the advantage that the stratification is defined over $E$.
-On the other hand, these strata generalize the Harder-Narasimhan strata in the case of $\GL_n$ studied by Fargues in \cite{F2}.
-Assume that $\mu$ is \emph{minuscule} in this section.
+After reviewing the Newton stratification introduced in \cite{CS}, we define and study the Harder-Narasimhan strata of the $p$-adic flag variety $\Fl(G,\mu^{-1})$, following the lines in \cite{DOR} chapter VI, but via modifications of $G$-bundles on the Fargues-Fontaine curve.
+These strata generalize the Harder-Narasimhan strata in the case of $\GL_n$ studied by Fargues in \cite{F2}.
+We assume that $\mu$ is \emph{minuscule} in this section.